fsmMLK/inkscapeLogicGates/README.md

  - you can use up to six inputs for each gate (except NOT gate)
  - each input can be set to be inverted (negated)
+ - Latch and flip-flop generator, with optional control gates and asynchronous Preset and Clear
  - signal labeling generator with a few commonly used signals pre defined
  - boolean expression editor, with optional LaTeX support and pre defined logic operator functions.